klieret/collaborative-programming-github/slides.md

 ---

+# Best practices

+> **Licensing**
+> Don't forget to add a license to your repository or nobody can use it!
+> See for example the [GitHub docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) for more information.

+&nbsp;

+&nbsp;

+> **GitHub actions**
+> You can automatically run unit tests or other automated tasks every time you commit (or perform other actions on GitHub).
+> Take a look at [GitHub actions](https://github.com/features/actions).
+> For simple checks with almost no setup, also take a look at [pre-commit](https://pre-commit.com/) and its [GitHub integration](https://pre-commit.ci/).

+---

 # Thanks!

-* You can also practice by improving these very slides!
+You can also practice by improving these very slides!
 Go to https://github.com/klieret/collaborative-programming-github.
 Issues, forks and PRs are very welcome!
 You only need to speak markdown to help.
-* In general, contributing to documentation is the most easy way to start to make "real" contributions.
-How about one of the projects at [scikit-hep](https://github.com/scikit-hep)?
-Or some open source training material at [HSF training](https://github.com/hsf-training/)?